team-pragmatic-chaos/team-pragmatic-chaos.github.io/timeline.md

  introduced a Batch Normalization layer.

 ### Challenges
-- At this stage we observed a slight improvement in our results.
+- At this stage, we observed a slight improvement in our results.
 The sharpness of the predictions improved over the previous approaches.
 - However, the model was still not able to capture any motion between the frames.
 - Also, trying to predict future frames from a static image was proving to be extremely difficult as there are multiple possibilities to how the dynamics of a scene may change with time.
 - A new approach and major changes in our model architecture were required at this point.

 ### Problems with Loss Function
 - We observe that the generated frames contain a lot of random noise as well as blurring as the number of frames increase.
-Also,the generated frames do not represent any significant motion.
+Also, the generated frames do not represent any significant motion.
 - We think this could be due to the fact that L2 loss may not be the best metric for our problem.
 It seems that the blurring of images is typical when using L2 loss as stated in [1].

 ## Gradient Discriminator Loss
-We use the GDL loss which calculates difference with respect to surrondings pixels to focus on local changes rather than global changes.
+We use the GDL loss which calculates the difference with respect to surronding pixels to focus on local changes rather than global changes.

 ## Problems with dataset
 The dataset consists of a large number of videos where there is hardly any movement between frames.
 We eliminate videos in UCF-101 that have no movement.